malcolmswaine/LongRunningTasksSimulation/README.md

 The default log level is "Information" for release also, for demo purposes.

-Hangfire spits out a lot of randomness to the console
+There is sometimes a small delay when cancelling a job while the invocation is processed.

 ## Todo